-- Buy pesticide/herbicide free produce.
+- Buy pesticide- and herbicide-free produce.

-You can get this at local farm stand, but remember, you cannot verify it.
+You can get this at a local farm stand, but remember, you cannot verify it.
 The local Amish and Mennonite communities often sell produce with this sign on it around here.
 It’s not organic, but you’re not getting pesticides and that’s a good thing.

 - Buy your supermarket’s organic brands.

 They can be more affordable or go on sale from time to time.
-The key is where they sourcing their food – is it local? – and how they treat or care about their suppliers.
+The key is discovering where they are sourcing their food – is it local? – and how they treat or care about their suppliers.

 - Buy the “Clean 15” only.